EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

 All works submitted for the 8th edition of the Festival, be they selected or not, will be held permanently in the S. Cecilia Conservatoire Library, unless judged completely non-relevant.

-Submission and registration to EMUfest is done by filling the **submission form** with all the required information and sending all necessary materials to the festival committee.
+Submission and registration to EMUFest is done by filling the **submission form** with all the required information and sending all necessary materials to the festival committee.

 Once the form has been filled, the author will receive a personal code via email, the code will have to be marked on the envelope containing the submitted work.
 Such code will uniquely identify each work.